MichalVasulka/DevOpsLab/README.md

 docker run --memory 512MB --memory-swap 1024MB <docker-image>  # swap number has to be higher than memory, otherwise no swap gets allocated
 ```

-memory limits are best combined with liveness probes, so container does not get stuck with out of memory condition
+Memory limits are best combined with liveness probes, so container does not get stuck with out of memory condition